 Sausage ragu may sound like it’s a lot of work, but trust me, it’s not!

 You don’t need a lot of ingredients nor a lot of time to make sausage ragu, a rich and savory sauce.

-I made these stuffed zucchini boats with only 2 sausage links, 1 onion, 2 garlic cloves, some dried oregano, fresh basil and white wine!
-Next, fresh marinara sauce is added in, and the ragu simmers for a few minutes more.
-Then the zucchini is stuffed and baked for 25 to 30 minutes.
+I made these stuffed zucchini boats with only 2 sausage links, 1 onion, 2 garlic cloves, some dried oregano, fresh basil and white wine.
+Next, I added some fresh marinara sauce and allowed the ragu to simmer for a few minutes more, creating a rich and hearty sauce ready to stuff the prepared zucchini.
+Once I stuffed the zucchini, I topped each one with grated cheese and shredded mozzarella and baked in a casserole dish for 25 to 30 minutes.

 The result is a rich tasting meaty sauce on a green vegetable as the base, almost like eating a delicious sausage pizza but without the crust.

 These zucchini boats were so good and very satisfying, my family didn’t need anything else except a mixed green salad to go with it.
-Perfect for a No-Carbs meal!
+Perfect for a No-Carbs and Gluten-Free meal!

 The other day we posted Mom’s Quick Marinara Sauce and knew I would be using it for this recipe.

 It’s very helpful to have some marinara sauce already made in your fridge to cut the preparation time in half.